18F/18f.gsa.gov/pages/how-we-work.md

 lead: Together, we create a unified team by pairing our technical expertise with your program knowledge.
 ---

-18F partners with federal agencies to help you deliver exceptional digital experiences that address your strategic initiatives.
+18F partners with federal agencies to help you deliver digital experiences that address your strategic initiatives.
 Each engagement is structured as a close partnership between an 18F team and your agency.
 Our work together is guided by focusing on user-centered development, testing to validate hypotheses, and deploying products in the open.
-Learn a little bit more below or find more information in the 18F Partnership Principles and the [U.S. Digital Services Playbook](https://playbook.cio.gov/).
+Learn a little bit more below or find more information in the [18F Partnership Principles]({{site.baseurl}}/partnership-principles/) and the [U.S. Digital Services Playbook](https://playbook.cio.gov/).

 <ul class="icon-list-wrapper">
   <li class="icon-list">